Lizzo: 2021–2024: Special

 On August 2, 2021, Lizzo announced the beginning of a "new era" with the song "Rumors", which was released on August 13.
 In an interview with Variety, Lizzo said her upcoming album would be "a love album" and "one of the most musically badass, daring and sophisticated bodies of work I've done to date."
 The album was expected to be released in late 2022, though at the time of the interview Lizzo had not finished it yet.
 On March 23, 2022, Lizzo announced the single "About Damn Time" was to be released on April 14.
 After the song's release, Lizzo revealed the title for her fourth album, Special, and announced a release date of July 15.

 She returned to Saturday Night Live as host and musical guest for the April 16, 2022, episode.
 On June 10, 2022, Lizzo released "Grrrls", the first promotional single from Special.
 The song's lyrics generated controversy because of the inclusion of the word "spaz".
 The line was eventually replaced with "hold me back", following a statement from Lizzo where she commented that "as a fat black woman in America, I've had many hurtful words used against me so I understand the power words can have (whether intentionally or in my case, unintentionally)".

 On July 15, 2022, Lizzo released her fourth studio album, Special, which earned acclaim from music critics upon its release.
 Lizzoverse, an accompanying immersive cosmic light show experience set to Special, took place in New York City's Cipriani 25 Broadway and was livestreamed on Twitch.
 Following the release of Special, "About Damn Time" reached number one on the Billboard Hot 100 chart and maintained the position for two weeks.
 In February 2023, "About Damn Time" won the coveted "Record of the Year" at the 65th Annual Grammy Awards, making Lizzo's first win in the major categories.

 Lizzo served as a contributing writer and producer on SZA's critically acclaimed second album SOS, co-writing the song "F2F".
 Lizzo also collaborated with SZA on the remix of the song "Special", the title track of her album of the same name.
 On December 17, 2022, Lizzo returned to Saturday Night Live for her third appearance as a musical guest, with Austin Butler hosting.
 Lizzo replaced the band Yeah Yeah Yeahs due to member Nick Zinner having pneumonia.
 In autumn, she embarked on The Special Tour across North America, Europe, and Oceania.

-The 2023 film Barbie featured an original single from Lizzo titled "Pink".
+The 2023 film Barbie featured an original song from Lizzo titled "Pink".
 It was released on Barbie the Album on July 21 of the same year, with a second version used in the film titled "Pink (Bad Day)" released on July 29.